Manage the availability of Linux virtual machines

 Availability zones (preview), an alternative to availability sets, expand the level of control you have to maintain the availability of the applications and data on your VMs.
 An Availability Zone is a physically separate zone within an Azure region.
 There are three Availability Zones per supported Azure region.
 Each Availability Zone has a distinct power source, network, and cooling, and is logically separate from the other Availability Zones within the Azure region.
 By architecting your solutions to use replicated VMs in zones, you can protect your apps and data from the loss of a datacenter.
 If one zone is compromised, then replicated apps and data are instantly available in another zone.

-Availability Zones is in preview and is ready for your development and test scenarios.
+Azure Availability Zones is in preview and is ready for your development and test scenarios.
 Support is available for select Azure resources, regions, and size families.
-For more information on how to get started, and which Azure resources, regions, and size families you can try Availability Zones with, see Overview of Availability Zones.
-You can provide feedback here.
-For support, you can reach out on StackOverflow or open an Azure support ticket.
+For more information on how to get started, and which Azure resources, regions, and size families you can try with Availability Zones, see Overview of Availability Zones.
+You can provide feedback on the Azure website.
+For support, contact StackOverflow or open an Azure support ticket.

 To learn more about load balancing your virtual machines, see Load Balancing virtual machines.